mickem/nscp-docs/reference/windows/CheckSystem.rst

     :delim: |
     :header: "Option", "Default Value", "Description"

-    :option:`help` | N/A | Show help screen (this screen)
-    :option:`help-pb` | N/A | Show help screen as a protocol buffer payload
-    :option:`show-default` | N/A | Show default values for a given command
-    :option:`help-short` | N/A | Show help screen (short format).
-    :option:`debug` | N/A | Show debugging information in the log
-    :option:`show-all` | N/A | Show details for all matches regardless of status (normally details are only showed for warnings and criticals).
     :option:`filter` | state != 'unreadable' | Filter which marks interesting items.
     :option:`warning` | state not in ('started') | Filter which marks items which generates a warning state.
     :option:`warn` |  | Short alias for warning
-    :option:`critical` | state = 'stopped' or count = 0 | Filter which marks items which generates a critical state.
+    :option:`critical` | state = 'stopped', count = 0 | Filter which marks items which generates a critical state.
     :option:`crit` |  | Short alias for critical.
     :option:`ok` |  | Filter which marks items which generates an ok state.
+    :option:`debug` | N/A | Show debugging information in the log
+    :option:`show-all` | N/A | Show details for all matches regardless of status (normally details are only showed for warnings and criticals).
     :option:`empty-state` | unknown | Return status to use when nothing matched filter.
     :option:`perf-config` |  | Performance data generation configuration
     :option:`escape-html` | N/A | Escape any < and > characters to prevent HTML encoding
+    :option:`help` | N/A | Show help screen (this screen)
+    :option:`help-pb` | N/A | Show help screen as a protocol buffer payload
+    :option:`show-default` | N/A | Show default values for a given command
+    :option:`help-short` | N/A | Show help screen (short format).
     :option:`top-syntax` | ${status}: ${problem_list} | Top level syntax.
     :option:`ok-syntax` | %(status): all processes are ok. | ok syntax.
     :option:`empty-syntax` | %(status): No processes found | Empty syntax.